jimthompson5802/connection_solver/README.md

 Experiment tracking is needed.
 As different designs of the workflow and changes in functionality at different steps in the process, the results from testing should be automatically recorded.
 For this body of work, all of this was done either in hand-written notes or tracked via memory.

+From a Virtual Coding Assistant perspective, perplexity.ai seemed to generate more useful code for `langchain` and `langgraph`.
+Github Copilot generated code for these libraries generated code that was not compatible with the current version of the libraries.
+This is probably due to GH Copilot is trained on code in public repos vs perplexity.ai uses a RAG based approach on current content in the web.  perplexity.ai appears to support better at code generation for new and quickly evolving packages.
+However, once I have some code in the Visual Studio Code IDE, then GH Copilot reduced the effort to refactor and revise the code.
+For long standing packages, e.g, `pandas`, `numpy`, `matplotlib`, GH Copilot generates useful code snippets.

 ## Sample Runs

 Note: Due to the random nature of the LLM, the results vary from run to run.
 For example, running the same puzzle multiple times may result in different recommendations from the LLM.
 As a result, the puzzle may get solved in one run and not in another.